tlouwers/STM32F4-DISCOVERY/UnitTestExample/README.md

 A basic example or project structure for C++ development with the STM32F407G-DISC1 kit.

 This is intended for the unit tests only, use the ExampleProject for the STM32 part.
+Typically, the drivers like CRC, I2C, SPI, etc are tested manually.
+Components using them can use the Mocks which makes the component unit testable.
+In the Fake folder an example for Crc is given, but this is show how to bypass the hardware to test just the interface (not that usefull).
+The components feature a Fake_<component> item as well, this can be used to bypass the entire component and write system tests or simulations.

 # Requirements
 * ST Microelectronics STM32F407G-DISC1 (can be ported easily to other ST microcontrollers)